|On this page|

 Whereas Heightfield Noise changes the height values up and down, this node moves the existing values around by advecting them through a noise field, similar to how a Photoshop filter might distort an image by swirling the existing pixels.

-Layer to operate on, usually
+A pattern specifying which layers to operate on, usually

 If a mask volume is wired into this node’s second input, this specifies which volume in the second input to use to mask this node’s effect, usually